The CDIF family of standards is primarily designed to be used as a description of a mechanism for transferring

 information between modelling tools.
 It facilitates a successful transfer when the authors of the importing and

 exporting tools have nothing in common except an agreement to conform to CDIF.
 The language that is defined for

-semantic metamodel defined for modelling tools also has applicability as the basis of standard definitions for use in
+semantic metamodel defined for CASE also has applicability as the basis of standard definitions for use in

 The diagram in Figure 1 depicts the various standards that comprise the CDIF family of standards.
 The shaded box

 depicts this Standard and its position in the CDIF family of standards.

 This standard defines the Foundation subject area of the CDIF semantic metamodel.
 This subject area contains the

 basic objects on which all other objects, including those defined using extensibility, must be based.

 This document is intended to be used by anyone wishing to understand and/or use CDIF.
 This document provides